YashJain04/EmbeddedAutonomousPlantMonitor/README.md

 To create this project I leveraged the Arduino Microcontroller Unit (MCU), along with other parts such as water pumps, moisture modules, humidity/temperature sensors.

-This project was developed in C.
+This project was developed in C/C++.

 ## Inspiration ✨